px0/wisp-compiler/README.md

 ```

 ## Why?
-This allows you to embed Clojure-flavoured JavaScript into your EDN pages, e.g.:
+This allows you to embed Clojure-flavoured JavaScript into your [hiccup](http://weavejester.github.io/hiccup/), pages, e.g.:

 ```clojure
 (hiccup/html